-Advantages of Female Education: A Look to the Future
+Advantages of Quality Female Education: A Look to the Future

 Over the past twenty-five years, the educational advancement made by women has been significant.
 The gaps for educational attainment between the genders have all but disappeared for the young women being educated today.
 While girls still lag somewhat behind boys on mathematical and science achievement, girls in high school average higher grades and reach higher achievement levels in reading and writing compared to same age boys.